-Statistics packages are available with most website hosting services, which can be studied at your leisure.
-If you’re unsure of its location, contact your hosting provider and inquire.
+Statistics packages are available with most website hosting services, which can be studied at leisure.
+Contact your hosting provider and inquire if you’re unsure of its location.
 To keep tabs on your marketing efforts, you’ll need statistics.

 Don’t be afraid to pay for a service that can help you track your website’s traffic.
-You don’t want a counter that only tells you how many people have visited.
+You don’t want a counter telling you how many people have visited.

-The information you’ll be omitting will be critical to improving your site’s flaws.
+The information you’ll omit will be critical to improving your site’s flaws.

 The traffic logs provided by a reputable web hosting service can provide crucial information on the traffic sources to a website, such as search engines, directories, and other links.

 Unfortunately, web hosting firms sometimes provide traffic tracking in raw traffic log files or other cryptic forms that are difficult to decipher.

 Log files are simply collections of text entries that record events that have taken place on the website.

 The raw log files tell you nothing about your visitors’ actions.
 Consider a traffic-logging package if you lack the patience to sift through these enormous logs.

 It comes down to employing log analysis software or signing up for a service that logs traffic on your behalf.
 A traffic logging service hosted away from the site might be cheaper and more accessible.